 There is a religious quality to the original servant leader essay.
 Robert K. Greenleaf writes of “prophetic voices”, mythical journeys and “optimal growth”.

 And yet it is also highly practical, providing a framework for personal development.
+(More here on the 10 characteristics of servant leadership.)

 In the preface Greenleaf writes about his concerns.
 His first is for the individual facing the massive challenges of our times (perhaps more relevant today than when the original essay was written in 1970!).